guardian/renditions/README.md

 - _From React Native to the WebView:_ The native app has access to the global context of the WebView and you can inject JavaScript code either as a prop for code you want executed for example on _content loaded_ or with an [`injectJavaScript` method](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native) which is what this library uses.
 - _From WebView to React Native_ The web context can use `postMessage` to send data to React Native

-You can learn more about this int he [official guide](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native).
+You can learn more about this in the [official guide](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native).

 ### The problems